-As at FY2023 the Board comprised of two (2) Executive Directors and three (3) Independent Directors.
+During FY2022 the Board comprised of three (3) Executive Directors and three (3) Independent Directors.
+However as at the date of this Annual Report, the Board comprises two (2) Executive Directors and three (3) Independent Directors.

 Provision 2.2 of the Code recommends that Independent Directors make up a majority of the Board where the Chairman is not independent.
 In the case of the Company, the Chairman is not independent as he is an Executive Director.
-In complying with Provision 2.2. of the Code, Independent Directors make up a majority of the Board and the majority of each of the Board Committees.
-There are sufficient safeguards and checks to ensure that the process of decision-making by the Board is independent and based on collective decisions without any individual or small group of individuals exercising any considerable concentration of power or influence.
+In order to address the issue of independence given that the Chairman is not independent, during FY2022 the Independent Directors make up half of the Board and the majority of each of the Board Committees.
+Taking into account the above, the Board is of the view that the Company complies with Principle 2 of the Code as there are sufficient safeguards and checks to ensure that the process of decision-making by the Board is independent and based on collective decisions without any individual or small group of individuals exercising any considerable concentration of power or influence.

-Provision 2.3 of the Code recommends that Non-Executive Directors make up majority of the Board.
-The Company complies with Provision 2.3 of the Code as the Non-Executive Directors, who are also Independent Directors, chair the Board committees, are independent and are able to provide the appropriate level of independence and diversity of thought and background and to make decisions in the best interests of the Company.
+Provision 2.3 of the Code recommends that Non-Executive Directors to make up majority of the Board.
+During FY2022 although the Non-Executive directors are not in a majority, the Company believes that the existing Board composition is consistent with the intent of Principle 2 of the Code as the Non-Executive Directors, who are also Independent Directors, chair the Board committees, are independent and are able to provide the appropriate level of independence and diversity of thought and background and to make decisions in the best interests of the Company.
 The Board has always discussed important issues robustly and have always been able to reach a consensus on the votes without having to rely on any majority votes to decide nor having an individual or small group of individuals dominate the Board's decision-making process.